 |3||Over Mt Pegasus & Mt Capricorn to High Moor, 4km|

 |4||Along the Beggary Bumps to Haven Lake, 4km|

 |7||Descend to Arthur Plains and walk to Cracroft Crossing, 5km|

 |9||Return to Scotts Peak, 7km, and catch bus back to Hobart|

 A general entry permit to a Tasmanian National Park is required.
-The best value for bushwalkers is the 2 month Backpacker Pass for $27 which provides entry to all national parks.
+The best value for bushwalkers is the 2 month Backpacker Pass which provides entry to all national parks.
 There are no bookings or quotas on numbers of bushwalkers visiting the park.